mikepartelow/words/the_parable_of_mikes_mirror.md

 So I shaved off all my hair.
 Now I don't need to see myself at all after showering.
 Problem solved.

-Also, I now save thousands[^Off by 3 orders of magnitude, but the idea of saving tens of dollars isn't funny.] of dollars a month on shampoo, and I can take a full wet-head shower right before bed.
+Also, I now save thousands[^1] of dollars a month on shampoo, and I can take a full wet-head shower right before bed.
 I can shower and go right outside when it's below freezing.
 I don't have to remember where I left the blow drier.
 I'm not even sure if I own one.
 I have started collecting fashionable hats.
 My scalp makes a calming sound when I rub  it.
 Scritsch, scritsch, scritschhhhhhhhh.

 ## Takeaways

-- We can often sidestep a problem without addressing it head-on[^Get it?], particularly if we are willing to let go of some thing(s).
+- We can often sidestep a problem without addressing it head-on[^2], particularly if we are willing to let go of some thing(s).
 - Unanticipated side effects (massive shampoo cost savings) can end up being more impactful than intended effects (fog-agnostic mirror).
 - Don't believe everything you read.